ibrahim-shaban-qabaqebo/Agentic-AI-Docs/docs/index.md

 New to agentic AI?
 Start here:

-1. **[What is Agentic AI?](what-is-agentic-ai.md)** - Begin with the fundamentals.
+1. **[What is Agentic AI?](introduction-to-agentic-ai/what-is-agentic-ai.md)** - Begin with the fundamentals.
 Learn what agentic AI is, how it differs from traditional LLM usage, and why agentic workflows deliver superior results.
+2. **[Benefits of Agentic Workflows](introduction-to-agentic-ai/benefits-of-agentic-workflows.md)** - Understand the key advantages of agentic workflows, including performance improvements, parallelism, and modularity.

 ## Documentation Structure